Mission 01 · Stage 1

 Hint: Try 200 or 300 instead of 500.

-2. Add a short comment on the line that turns the LED on (digitalWrite).
+2. Add a little note (comment) on the line that turns the light ON.

-Hint: Use // at the end or start of that line.
+Hint: Type // and your words at the end of that line.

-3. Add a comment on line 1 explaining what LED_PIN means.
+3. Add a note (comment) on line 1 that tells what LED_PIN is.

 Code walkthrough